-MFA Dance students focus on embodied inquiry through choreographic creation and performance, while engaging with a comprehensive core curriculum of practice and theory that emphasize the development of the whole artist—body and mind.
+MFA Dance students focus on embodied inquiry through choreographic creation and performance, while engaging with a comprehensive core curriculum of practice and theory that emphasizes the development of the whole artist—body and mind.
 With close faculty mentorship and numerous opportunities to create and present work, students will cultivate the knowledge and skills necessary to become the next generation of innovative dance makers, leaders, teaching-artists, and artist-scholars.

 UB’s dance program is built on the belief that dance is a fundamental expression of humanity with the ability to inform, transform, reflect upon, and lead local and global change in the 21st century.
 MFA Dance students engage in advanced practical, theoretical, and critical inquiry while honing their abilities as artists, dance makers, educators, writers, innovators, scholars, policy makers, and leaders.

 Our three-year, 60 credit hour program welcomes students from various backgrounds ranging from recent BA/BFA graduates to returning professionals wishing to deeply engage with the dance-making process.
-Each student is encouraged to integrate her unique interests into innovative ways of seeing, thinking about, communicating and being in the world through dance.
-Students take advantage of the dynamic range of robust curricular offerings at UB by devising an individualized secondary emphasis, such as new media, embodiment, queer studies, visual studies, cognitive science, affect studies, somatics, ethnography, history, geography, architecture, robotics among many other areas of inquiry.
+Each student is encouraged to integrate their unique interests into innovative ways of seeing, thinking about, communicating and being in the world through dance.
+Students take advantage of the dynamic range of robust curricular offerings at UB by devising an individualized secondary emphasis, such as new media, embodiment, queer studies, visual studies, cognitive science, affect studies, somatics, ethnography, history, geography, architecture, or robotics among many other areas of inquiry.
 By following a personalized sequence of study, together with their core courses, students create a research path that fits their interests, culminating in an MFA creative thesis project.

 While at the University at Buffalo, MFA Dance students will have the opportunity to study and interact with a variety of visiting guest artists, choreographers, and scholars.
 UB Dance has a long history of regularly hosting guest artists in a wide variety of venues, allowing for students to study with professionals for a concentrated period of time, as well as the opportunity to perform in guest works.
 The UB Center for the Arts provides additional opportunities for guest classes and a yearly residency by an established dance company.